-- Solid which exhibits difficult combustion or is difficult to ignite. - Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixture with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.
+- Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixture with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.
 Dust clouds generated by the fine grinding of the solid are a particular hazard; accumulations of fine dust may burn rapidly and fiercely if ignited. - Dry dust can also be charged electrostatically by turbulence, pneumatic transport, pouring, in exhaust ducts and during transport. - Build-up of electrostatic charge may be prevented by bonding and grounding. - Powder handling equipment such as dust collectors, dryers and mills may require additional protection measures such as explosion venting. - All movable parts coming in contact with this material should have a speed of less than 1-metre/sec.

-Combustion products include: carbon monoxide (CO) and hydrogen chloride.
+Combustion products include: carbon monoxide (CO), nitrogen oxides (NOx) and phosphorus oxides (POx).